Emurgo/yoroi-frontend/docs/specs/code/STORAGE.md

 Cardano addresses (and the keys themselves) are actually versioned.
 Instead of repeating the version number in every table, we infer that all derivation levels below a key have the same version.

-Note: I represent “Version” (v1, v2, v3 addresses) with an integer.
+Note: `Version` (v1, v2, v3 addresses) is represented with an integer.

+#### Names & Uniqueness

+Names are limited to 40 characters to match the existing limit in Yoroi and Daedalus (too large causes problems in the UI)

+Name uniqueness is not enforced by the storage layer.
+In fact, the storage layer allows you to add the exact same wallet multiple times.

+#### Amounts

+We use an amount size of `32` even though Cardano only requires `17` as other blockchains or sidechains may have different settings.

 ### Key Table

 We use Key to represent any key in our application (public or private).
 This table doesn’t enforce a format on purpose because Shelley and Plutus will add more key types so this makes sure they can all go into this table and we can extend our storage spec for more key types when needed.

-Note: Multiple keys derived from the same parent key don’t need to be encrypted with the same password.
+Note: multiple keys derived from the same parent key don’t need to be encrypted with the same password.
 This allows, for example, that every account can have its own password.

-#### EncryptionInfo Table

-We indicated whether or not a key is encrypted by whether or not it has an entry in this table.
+Note: you can't infer if a password is present just by the presence of `PasswordLastUpdate` as it is possible (ex: Daedalus) that a user removes a password.
+The key is no longer encrypted but you still want to show the user the time since the password was removed.

-Note: Although encrypting public keys kind of defeats the point (since you can no longer fetch new transactions from the network without typing in a password), our storage spec allow for it since disallowing it actually complicates the design and because plain-text public keys can lead to privacy loss or cause your Bip44 wallet to be compromised.
+Note: although encrypting public keys kind of defeats the point (since you can no longer fetch new transactions from the network without typing in a password), our storage spec allow for it since disallowing it actually complicates the design and because plain-text public keys can lead to privacy loss or cause your Bip44 wallet to be compromised.

 Note: this means our storage layer also does not enforce a password for the private key.
 Yoroi UI enforces this but Daedalus allows a no-password option.
 Encrypting the private with a password is strongly recommended.

+Note: we don't enfroce a checksum in the storage layer.
+Deciding whether or not to use a checksum is up to the specific encryption method used.

 ### Bip44Derivation Table